 SIGN.
 Any device or representation for visual communication that is used for the purpose of bringing the subject thereof to the attention of others, or identifying an establishment, product or service, that is projected onto any surface or into the sky, and that is affixed or attached to premises, real property, fixtures on real property, or a vehicle.
-A sign that is not visible from any nearby public property, including without limitation a public Right-Of-Way, is not a sign subject to regulation under this Chapter.
+A sign that is not visible from any nearby public property, including without limitation a public Right-Of-Way and a private Right-of-Way that is accessible to the public, is not a sign subject to regulation under this Chapter.
 Any device, structure, or fixture using graphics, symbols, or written copy intended to aid, directly or indirectly, in the sale, use or promotion of a product, commodity, service, activity, entertainment, or real or personal property.
 Any device, structure, or fixture using graphics, symbols, or written copy for the primary purpose of identifying or advertising any establishment, product, goods, or services, or otherwise communicating some information for the purposes of this chapter.
 This definition shall refer to the area upon which the advertising message is displayed and shall not include architectural embellishments, poles, pole covers, or any structure or portion of a building supporting the sign.